 Real estate accounting systems will track income from real estate transactions and rental income.
 Broker and agent commissions can be managed from the software–set commission percentages and caps as you see fit.
 The system also tracks business expenses like office space rentals, advertising costs, utility bills, and more.
 Run reports on income and expenses, the values of active and expired listings, and other key performance indicators to get a better idea of how your business is performing.

 Real estate accounting software can also assist with contract management.
 Some contracts you can manage with the software include purchase agreements, assignment contracts, and lease agreements.
-The system will ensure you’re using the right forms and filling in all required information.
+The system will ensure you’re using the right forms and filling in all required information to manage your real estate transactions.

 |Core Accounting Features||Track revenue and business expenses in real-time.
 Modules include accounts payable, accounts receivable, and a general ledger.|